 Every screening system starts the same way: converting unstructured text (PDFs, DOCX files, LinkedIn profiles, plain text) into structured data fields.
 NLP-based parsers identify entities - job titles, employers, skills, certifications, education, dates - through tokenization, named entity recognition, and pattern matching.

-The quality of parsing sets the ceiling for everything downstream.
-If the parser misreads a candidate's 8 years of Python experience as a single skill mention, the scoring algorithm has bad data to work with.
-Modern parsers handle messy formatting, non-standard section headers, and multilingual resumes far better than the keyword extractors from five years ago - but they're still imperfect, especially with highly creative resume layouts.
+Parsing quality sets the ceiling for everything downstream.
+When the parser misreads a candidate’s 8 years of Python experience as a single skill mention, the scoring algorithm has bad data to work with.
+Modern parsers handle messy formatting, non-standard section headers, and multilingual resumes far better than the keyword extractors from five years ago - but they’re still imperfect, especially with highly creative resume layouts.

 Stage 2: Skills Mapping and Ontology Matching